Top 5 things most people want from their jobs

 Employees want to learn and become more successful at their jobs.
 They want to have the skills and tools they need to do their work effectively.

-With the nature of work changing, employees want to be educated about new technologies and tools for better collaboration.
+As work changes, employees want to be educated about new technologies and tools to improve collaboration.

 “The key to pursuing excellence is to embrace an organic, long-term learning process and not to live in a shell of static, safe mediocrity.
 Usually, growth comes at the expense of previous comfort or safety.”